Ivy0789/The_Schism/README.md

 # The_Schism

  Greetings!
-Welcome to my readme file, which I wrote to accompany my game and assist me in solidifying  my understanding of Python concepts, procedures, and syntax.
+Welcome to my game, which I wrote to solidify  my understanding of Python.
+This file is a work in process, but each module will eventually have basic documentation here.
- As such, it is likely overly detailed and potentially wrong in some places (or many?), although I did my best to read and comprehend the available documentation.

- Each component of the game has its own sub-heading in this file, and most game functions are explained, sans the obviously simple.
- If I get something wrong, let me know!
+Until then, placeholders will have to do!

  ## Game Engine